-CSCU Pathway Transfer Degree: Criminology Studies (EG04)
+CSCU Pathway Transfer Degree: Criminology Studies (EG04) Associate in Arts Degree

-Campus contact for this program:

-Professor Samantha Mannion, SMannion@housatonic.edu Professor Laurie Noe, LNoe@housatonic.edu
+Campus contact for this program: Professor Samantha Mannion, SMannion@housatonic.edu Professor Laurie Noe, LNoe@housatonic.edu

-With this degree you will be able to transfer to the following majors:

-At Central Connecticut State University: Criminology, B.A.
+With this degree you will be able to transfer to the following majors: At Central Connecticut State University: Criminology, B.A.
+At Eastern Connecticut State University: Criminology, B.A.

-Criminology, B.A.